Loray

 Loray ([lɔʁɛ]) is a commune in the Doubs department in the Bourgogne-Franche-Comté region in eastern France.

 Geography

 Loray lies 12 km south of Pierrefontaine, near Valdahon and Orchamps-Vennes at approximately 50 km east of Besançon on the road between Morteau and Besançon.
 Its highest point is the Roche-Barchey at 1000 m.

 Population

-Its inhabitants are called Loraitins (or Cabas).
+Its inhabitants are called Loraitins (or Cabas) in French.

 Nearby communes

 The neighbouring communes are La Sommette, Flangebouche, Orchamps-Vennes, Plaimbois-Vennes, and Vennes.